cloudmesh-cmd3/cmd3/doc/source/manual.rst

 This has also the advantage that you could make the main_func available through a python main section so you could also run it directly on the commandline.
-This will simplyfy debugging of the main_func as certain checkings are switched of when it is run through the command shell.
+This will simplify debugging of the main_func as certain debug checks are switched of when it is run through the command shell.
 Just make sure that you parse the arguments in docpots before you call the main_func::